AdobeDocs/analytics.en/help/analyze/analysis-workspace/new-features-in-analysis-workspace.md

      <li id="li_D81DB98C49664D2884CCCC1DB0058CD8">
       <!--AN-124004:-->For visualizations, we added a right-click option called <span class="uicontrol"> Start Over </span> from the context menu (will work for Flow, Venn, Histogram), which deletes the configuration for the current visualization and opens a new panel where you can re-configure it. </li>
      <li id="li_84632BFCE1794B49A31FF45067FA04B7">A new visualization setting called "Legend Visible" lets you hide the filter details text for the Summary Number/Summary Change visualization. </li>
-     <li id="li_EE8C48642DD54A04B08F4222F9565BF6">A new visualization setting for Summary Change visualizations lets you “Show Difference” between 2 percentages.
-For non-percentage values, if you select the “Show Difference” option, it will show a number. </li>
+     <li id="li_EE8C48642DD54A04B08F4222F9565BF6">A new visualization setting for Summary Change visualizations lets you "Show Difference" between 2 percentages.
+For non-percentage values, if you select the "Show Difference" option, it will show a number. </li>
      <li id="li_17AAABCA7B3A477182FB70453CA2EEBB">Adjusted the number of rows for time dimensions. </li>
      <li id="li_35A91D50CD514CD0B939C24AEEC64BF4">Updated the look and feel of the left navigation rail in the Segment Builder and the Calculated Metric Builder to look like Analysis Workspace. </li>
     </ul> </td>